Rock & roll is for all fans - and we're committed to making your museum experience accessible. Read below for services provided for all visitors.

 - Accessible parking: There are several accessible metered parking spots located along East 9th street, north of Erieside Avenue.
 However, these tend to fill up fast.
 (Remember to bring change if you plan to park at the meters!)
 Other nearby parking locations are the Pier Lot, the 9th Street and Marginal Lot, as well as the Great Lakes Science Center's parking garage.

-- Seating: The Rock Hall has plenty of benches scattered around the exhibit spaces so visitors can sit and enjoy the surroundings, or simply take a breather.
+- Seating: The Rock Hall has plenty of benches scattered around the exhibit spaces so visitors can sit and enjoy the surroundings, or simply take a break.

 For visitors who are deaf or hard of hearing: